-- 14.10 Considering the broad distribution of future development, it is likely that the main focus will be in and around Poole and Bournemouth.
+16.11 Considering the broad distribution of future development, it is likely that the main focus will be in and around Poole and Bournemouth.
 The Dorset Local Enterprise Partnership's Strategic Economic Plan proposes major economic development at Aviation Park at Bournemouth Airport and mixed development in the regeneration of the Port of Poole.
 A major urban extension of almost 1,000 dwellings is also proposed at north Christchurch.
-These proposals together with development around the two Universities in Bournemouth and Poole will help to stimulate the urban economy. - 14.11 Elsewhere a major urban extension (1800 dwellings) is proposed in Gillingham in the north of the County and over 1200 dwellings in and around Wimborne in the east.
-In the west, Dorchester will be the main focus of development with around
+These proposals together with development around the two Universities in Bournemouth and Poole will help to stimulate the urban economy.

-1900 dwellings currently allocated and extensions on the edge of Weymouth will also boost that town's growth by around 1300 dwellings.
+- 16.12 Elsewhere a major urban extension (1800 dwellings) is proposed in Gillingham in the north of the council area and over 1200 dwellings in and around Wimborne in the east.
+In the west, Dorchester will be the main focus of development with around 1900 dwellings currently allocated and extensions on the edge of Weymouth will also boost that town's growth by around 1300 dwellings. - 16.13 There are no proposed major infrastructure proposals identified at this time within Dorset in the National Infrastructure Plan.
+Both the Strategic Economic Plan "Transforming Dorset" prepared by the Dorset Local Enterprise Partnership and the Implementation Plan 2 (2014 17) of the Bournemouth, Dorset and Poole Local Transport Plan 3 highlight major infrastructure projects planned in the next five years: - Unlocking the potential of "Aviation Park" at Bournemouth Airport a 59 hectare site for employment use with the potential to create 16,000 new jobs, by improvements to the A338 Spur Road and other local road improvements;

-- 14.12 There are no proposed major infrastructure proposals identified at this time within Dorset in the National Infrastructure Plan.
-Both the Strategic Economic Plan "Transforming Dorset" prepared by the Dorset Local Enterprise Partnership and the Implementation Plan 2 (2014 - 17) of the Bournemouth, Dorset and Poole Local Transport Plan 3 highlight major infrastructure projects planned in the next five years: - Unlocking the potential of "Aviation Park" at Bournemouth Airport a 59 hectare site for employment use with the potential to create 16,000 new jobs, by improvements to the A338 Spur Road and other local road improvements; - Completion of the regeneration of the Port of Poole with the potential to accommodate 5,000 jobs and 2,000 homes by improvements to the highway network to supplement the completion of the Twin Sails Bridge in 2011, including improvements to the port and regeneration area. - Dorset Innovation Park with the potential to facilitate 2000 new jobs, 55 new businesses, 58,000 sq. metres of workspace and about £30m of business rate retention which will help improve the site and local infrastructure
+- Completion of the regeneration of the Port of Poole with the potential to accommodate 5,000 jobs and 2,000 homes by improvements to the highway network to supplement the completion of the Twin Sails Bridge in 2011, including improvements to the port and regeneration area. - Dorset Innovation Park with the potential to facilitate 2000 new jobs, 55 new businesses, 58,000 sq. metres of workspace and about £30m of business rate retention which will help improve the site and local infrastructure - The Visual Impact Provision project in the Dorset Area of Outstanding Natural Beauty (AONB) aims to reduce the visual impact of National Grid's overhead line near the villages of Martinstown and Winterbourne Abbas, south-west of Dorchester this will require aggregate as bedding/covering for the buried cables

-15. Maintaining Supply
+17. Maintaining Supply